dprophet/blockchain_use_cases/thoughts_quotes_sayings.md

    1. Even rumors can cause a massive drop in the value of bitcoin
    1. Bitcoin bloodbath
    1. Blockchain as command and control, empowering multiple trading partners to collaborate and establishing a single shared view of a transaction without compromising details, privacy or confidentiality.
+   1. There is a major problem posed by a currency like bitcoin with rapidly fluctuating value.
+"People want a fair exchange of value when they’re buying something, so if it costs $100, I want to pay $100"
 1. Bitcoin to represent the ground zero at which three of the most important historical forces at work in the world today converge.
    1. First and most obvious of these is the ongoing revolution in information technology that is transforming so many aspects of our lives.
    1. Second epochal trend with which Bitcoin seems utterly in tune: the collapse of trust in the established financial system following the crash of 2008.